 Efforts to update the Civil Code had been unsuccessfully going on for a number of decades.
 Thus, the Turkish Civil Code of 1926 was valid with amendments and modifications until January 1, 2002, when the new Turkish Civil Code came into force (Türk Medeni Kanunu – hereinafter referred to as TCC).
 Each article of the TCC refers to the corresponding article of the Swiss Civil Code, and the term “Turkish-Swiss law” is in active use among Turkish legal doctrines.
 Family courts were established in 2003, competent to hear family law disputes and the recognition of foreign court decisions on family law in Turkey.

 Different views exist of the legal nature of engagement.
 If an engagement is a contract then Art.
-22 of the Law of Obligations is applicable, or family law contract sui generis.
+22 of the Law of Obligations is applicable.
+Pthers argue that an engagement is a family law contract sui generis.

 The TCC does not stipulate the form of the engagement.
 The decision of the Supreme Court of Turkey on November 24, 1998, clarifies that engagement occurs when a woman and a man wanting to marry express such a desire, in accordance with customs (örf ve âdete uygun).
 The engagement may be done in writing, in oral form, or by performing concludent actions (for example, giving a very expensive gift to a woman, meeting her relatives as a groom, etc.).